|Articles you can help complete (Edit)|

 - Irusk1 and Kommander Oleg Strakhov - Superiority helps the Behemoth to deliver death even further away.

 - Vlad1 - Most people don't expect Behemoth to charge over a foot to punch them in the face.
 Signs and Portents also makes Behemoth super accurate.
+With Boundless Charge and Forced March the Behemoth can charge something from 12".

 - Malakov1 - Journeyman Malakov can fill up Behemoth on focus and buff him up with Redline, and also allows you to combine with a main caster's tricks.
+Bear in mind, though that betting your 25 points warjack against the survivability of a squishy 4 points model might not be a good idea.

 - Battle Mechaniks (or anyone else with the Repair skill) - with such a huge point investment you'll want Big B to be up and running all the time.
 Don't forget that a crippled weapon system will reduce the effectiveness of both the Open Fist and the Bombard Cannon, so a single point of repair on them will restore 2 weapons at once.